airbytehq/airbyte/docs/integrations/sources/hubspot.md

 ### Required scopes

-Most of the streams require the [scopes](https://legacydocs.hubspot.com/docs/methods/oauth2/initiate-oauth-integration#scopes) enabled for the API account.
+If you are using Oauth, most of the streams require the appropriate [scopes](https://legacydocs.hubspot.com/docs/methods/oauth2/initiate-oauth-integration#scopes) enabled for the API account.

 | Stream | Required Scope |
 | :--- | :---- |